Battle of Mór: Background

-Perczel is one of the most interesting personalities of the War of Independence, he was a talented soldier but immensely self-confident (he claimed that he saved the country at least three times in 1848–49, while everyone was plotting against him...), and considered anyone who did not think the same as he did a traitor.
-So practically he taught that everyone was a traitor.
-Besides, he became a commander of an army corps with no military training, thanks to the fact that he was a radical politician and a former police chief.
-Unfortunately, his unsuitability as a reliable general has been repeatedly demonstrated, and in addition to his great victories, he has been defeated repeatedly because of his disappointing mistakes.

 At dawn on 27 December, Görgei evacuated Győr and moved his troops in several columns towards the Vértes Hills.
 The decision to retreat from the town was taken at the last minute; if Görgei had stayed there for half a day longer, he and his troops would have been caught in a pincer by the Austrians.

 After the capture of Győr, Field Marshal Windisch-Grätz's main objective was to prevent Görgei's and Perczel's troops from joining.
 He entrusted this task to the corps of Lieutenant General Josip Jelačić.

 Kossuth was seriously worried by the abandoning of Győr.
 Thus, in increasingly impatient letters, he demanded Görgei to confront the enemy.

 Prelude

 In the meantime, Perczel's army reached Kisbér on 28 December, and on 29 December it retreated through the Strait of Sárkány (Dragon) to Mór.
 On the night of 29 December, Perczel positioned his army on the heights from Mór, on both sides of the road from Sárkány, and set up his outposts on the mounds east of Sárkány.
 He had about 6,000 soldiers at that time, because the other 4,000 or so, were marching in another direction toward Buda and Pest.
 According to historian József Bánlaky, Perczel's troops also included a small detachment from Görgei's Army of the Upper Danube.
 On the 29th, Kossuth ordered Görgei to clash with Windisch-Grätz's main army.
 He outlined a purely illusory battle plan: he demanded that Görgeit defend a front of some 25-30 kilometers wide so that the troops could resist outnumbering enemy attacks at any point of it.
 Görgei explained in his reply that the battle was impossible to fight under Kossuth's conditions.